 As more companies have adopted personalisation along the customer journey, from product design to outreach and from the consumer experience to dynamic pricing, it has created a certain level of expectation for personalised interaction among consumers.
 Gone are the days of mass media where general advertisements to all potential consumers would successfully engage a wide variety of customers.
 Technology now allows for every interaction to be unique and personal, and consumers expect a personal connection with the companies with which they interact.

 According to a study conducted by the University of Texas, the need to personalise comes from the citation to control and simplify decision-making.
-Personalised product selections and interactions create an experience through which customers are the centre of all corporate decisions, and gives them greater control over the interaction.
+Personalised product selections and interactions create an experience through which customers are the centre of all corporate decisions and have greater control over the interaction.
 This further influences customers’ decision processes as the information presented is tailored to their personal needs, and is most relevant to what they require.
 This tailored information also makes it simpler for customers to decide on the products and brands they prefer.

 The combination of convenience, customer understanding, and emotional engagement drives loyalty in customers, and increased returns for organisations.
-Emotionally engaged, loyal customers not only spend twice as much as those who are not engaged, but 80 percent of them will recommend the brand to friends and family.
+Emotionally engaged, loyal customers not only spend twice as much as those who are not engaged, but 80 % of them will recommend the brand to friends and family.

-A study by Gartner finds that brands risk losing 38 percent of their existing customer base due to poor personalisation efforts.
-Customers have come to expect brands to use the data they share to understand and reflect their needs, and provide a more tailored shopping experience.
+A study by Gartner finds that brands risk losing 38 % of their existing customer base due to poor personalisation efforts.
+Customers have come to expect brands to use the data they share to understand and reflect their needs and provide a more tailored shopping experience.
 By ignoring personalisation, brands risk higher customer fallout rates at all stages of the consumer funnel, lower return on advertising investment, reduced customer loyalty, fewer impulse purchases, and higher product returns from customers who do not feel the brand or product understands them or their needs.

 Organisations are now facing competition from non-traditional, digital-first brands

 Traditional marketing and business models are becoming increasingly outdated as digital, data-first and direct-to-consumer brands penetrate marketplaces.
 This is making digital marketing increasingly crowded, leading to increased spending in hopes of reaching customers.
-And as a consequence of the increased intensity of outreach, three out of four customers have indicated they receive too many email promotions from brands and 69 percent have unfollowed brands they once followed on social media.
+And as a consequence of the increased intensity of outreach, three out of four customers have indicated they receive too many email promotions from brands and 69 % have unfollowed brands they once followed on social media.
 These trends point to a lack of consumer interest in the content or offers they are being served.

 To effectively compete, organisations need to make a meaningful impression on their customers, taking full advantage of the limited exposure available.
-Hyper-personalisation is a means to cut through the noise and provide customers exactly what they are looking for.
-It assists customers with decision-making, and fosters deeper relationships that will keep them from seeking out competitors.
+Hyper-personalisation is a means to cut through the noise and provide customers with exactly what they are looking for.
+It assists customers with decision-making and fosters deeper relationships that will keep them from seeking out competitors.

 Technology is enabling advanced marketing solutions and consumer interaction

 There are various tools which enable this level of customer data to be efficiently utilised, including customer data platforms and loyalty programs.
-This data can then be combined with third-party data from social media, and censuses, and ethically shared among peers to establish a detailed description of customers and understand them far beyond traditional customer segments.
+This data can then be combined with third-party data from social media, censuses, and ethically shared among peers to establish a detailed description of customers and understand them far beyond traditional customer segments.